xjix/relax/README.md

 <a name="exp_module_pipe--pipe"></a>

 ### pipe(predicate, fns) ⇒ <code>Promise.&lt;any&gt;</code> ⏏
-execute a chain of async operations using the return value of each function as the argument for the next
+<p>execute a chain of async operations using the return value of each function
+as the argument for the next</p>

 **Kind**: global method of [<code>pipe</code>](#module_pipe)